Delmi Exo

 Elizabeth Medrano (born April 16, 1996), known under the ring name Delmi Exo, is an American professional wrestler and promoter.
-She was previously former Major League Wrestling (MLW) where she is a record-setting two-time MLW Women's Featherweight Champion.
-She also performs in Westside Xtreme Wrestling, where she is a former wXw Women's Champion.
-She also performs with her older sister Ashley Vox, as the Sea Stars.
-They were the longest Shimmer Tag Team Champions in history.
+She currently performs on the independent circuit – predominantly for Pro Wrestling Grind, where she also serves as the co-owner.
+She is best known for her tenure in Major League Wrestling (MLW) where she was a record-setting two-time MLW Women's Featherweight Champion.